reversinglabs/reversinglabs-siem-rules/README.md

 Each group will have the following subdirectories containing detection rules and other useful resources:

 ### Sigma
-This folder contains [Sigma](https://github.com/SigmaHQ/sigma) rules that can be used to detect thret actor TTPs.
+This folder contains [Sigma](https://github.com/SigmaHQ/sigma) rules that can be used to detect threat actor TTPs.

 ### KQL
 This folder contains KQL queries that can be used to identify threat actor TTPs in Microsoft Sentinel and Microsoft Defender for Endpoint.
 Use these queries to hunt for threats, or create analytic rules to generate alerts and incidents.